 4) meeting the other admission requirements of the specific program.

-During the student’s senior year, if these requirements have been met, the student will submit an application to the School of Film, Media, & Theatre graduate program, in order to begin taking graduate coursework in the following fall semester.
+During the student’s senior year, if these requirements have been met, the student will submit the online application in order to begin taking graduate coursework in the following fall semester.
 That application will be due in early February.
 The program’s graduate coordinator can answer questions about the process of applying to the graduate program in order to complete the graduate portion of the dual degree coursework.

 Students seeking to apply to enter the dual undergraduate/graduate degree program should carefully review the specific program requirements in the Undergraduate Catalog.
 Those eligible to apply should complete the Dual Degree Application, and then make an appointment to meet with the college’s dual degree advisor, in the College of the Arts located on the 9th Floor of 55 Park Place.

 The college will share the application with the School of Film, Media, & Theatre and will make a dual degree program admission decision within two to four weeks of the application deadline and department review of the applicant’s materials.

 Students accepted into dual undergraduate/graduate programs use the Graduate Course Plan Approval Form each term to gain approval for taking courses during their senior year (or earlier for specific programs).
-Undergraduate students should complete the course plan section of the form each term that they will be taking graduate courses in consultation with the dual degree graduate coordinator in the department and then with the college dual degree adviser, in the University Advisement Center located on the 5th Floor of 25 Park Place or by email at firstname.lastname@example.org, in the Office of Academic Assistance for final approval.
+Undergraduate students should complete the course plan section of the form each term that they will be taking graduate courses in consultation with the dual degree graduate coordinator in the school and then with the college dual degree adviser, in the University Advisement Center located on the 5th Floor of 25 Park Place or by email at firstname.lastname@example.org for final approval.
 Once the student has fulfilled requirements for the undergraduate degree they should follow the course work degree requirements laid out for the M.A. in Film, Video & Digital Imaging